Rivermead & Palmer Park Leisure Facilities – Reading

 Both projects were approved by the Reading Borough Council’s Planning Applications Committee on Wednesday, March 31 and construction is due to begin in the summer with openings planned for early 2023.

-Syntegra’s teams completed the surveys at the height of the pandemic last year using COVID-secure measures.
+Syntegra’s teams completed the surveys and simulation at the height of the pandemic last year using COVID-secure measures.

-Managing Director Alan King said: ‘These are exciting projects that will benefit the whole community and represent opportunities to integrate some really contemporary design features and sustainability measures which will showcase environmentally friendly practices to a wide audience.
+Managing Director Alan King said: ‘These are exciting projects that will benefit the whole community and represent opportunities to integrate some really contemporary design features and sustainability measures which will showcase our broad environmental consultancy experience to the local community.

-‘We’re delighted to have been involved in the planning stage and hope very much to bring our expertise to bear in the design phase.
+‘We’re delighted to be involved and hope very much to bring our expertise to bear in the design phase.

 ‘Noise and air quality concerns are clearly very important when designing practical, modern leisure facilities.